iamdefender/sorokin/README.md

    - **Phonetically rhyming end-words**: "pulls/plays", "always/words", "recognizing/findsclothing", etc.
    - Absolutely deranged content but **structurally flawless**

 4. **The Karpathy → Kardashian Incident**: The phonetic fingerprinting system literally matched "karpathy" to "kardashyan" because they sound similar (k-r-p-th-y ≈ k-r-d-sh-y-n).
 This is not a bug.
 This is **peak resonance**.
-If Andrej reads this he'll either laugh or file a restraining order against an AI poetry generator.
+If Andrej reads this he'll either laugh or file a restraining order against an AI-poet.
 Possibly both.

 5. **Resonance Metrics**: Phonetic diversity of **0.926** means almost every word has a unique sound signature.
 The sonnet isn't just semantically psychotic—it's **phonetically diverse psychosis**.
 That's art, baby.